wacncontent/CustomizeTool/addCommentOutput/articles/search/search-what-is-azure-search.md

 Azure Search is a [PaaS service](https://wikipedia.org/wiki/Platform_as_a_service) that delegates server and infrastructure management to Microsoft, leaving you with a ready-to-use service that you populate with search data, and then access from your application.
 Depending on how you configure the service, you'll use either the free service that is shared with other Azure Search subscribers, or the Standard pricing tier that offers dedicated resources used only by your service.
 Standard search is scalable, with options to meet increased demands for storage or query loads.

 Azure Search stores your data in an index that can be searched through full text queries.
-The schema of these indexes can either be created in the Azure Portal, or programmatically using the client library or REST APIs.
+The schema of these indexes can either be created in the Azure <!-- deleted by customization Management --> Portal, or programmatically using the client library or REST APIs.
 Once the schema is defined, you can then upload your data to the Azure Search service where it is subsequently indexed.

 You can use either push or pull models to upload data to the index.
-The pull model is provided through indexers that can be configured for on demand or scheduled updates (see [Indexer operations (Azure Search Service REST API)](https://msdn.microsoft.com/library/azure/dn946891.aspx)), allowing you to easily ingest data and data changes from an Azure DocumentDB, Azure SQL Database, or SQL Server hosted in an Azure VM.
+The pull model is provided through indexers that can be configured for on demand or scheduled updates (see [Indexer operations (Azure Search Service REST <!-- deleted by customization API)](https://msdn.microsoft.com/zh-cn/library/azure/dn946891.aspx)) --><!-- keep by customization: begin --> API)](https://msdn.microsoft.com/library/azure/dn946891.aspx)) <!-- keep by customization: end -->, allowing you to easily ingest data and data changes from an Azure DocumentDB, Azure SQL Database, or SQL Server hosted in an Azure VM.
 The push model is provided through the SDK or REST APIs used for sending updated documents to an index.
 You can push data from virtually any dataset, as long as its in JSON format.
-See [Add, update, or delete Documents](https://msdn.microsoft.com/library/azure/dn798930.aspx) or [How to use the .NET SDK)](search-howto-dotnet-sdk.md) for guidance on loading data.
+See [Add, update, or delete <!-- deleted by customization Documents](https://msdn.microsoft.com/zh-cn/library/azure/dn798930.aspx) --><!-- keep by customization: begin --> Documents](https://msdn.microsoft.com/library/azure/dn798930.aspx) <!-- keep by customization: end --> or [How to use the .NET <!-- deleted by customization SDK)](/documentation/articles/search-howto-dotnet-sdk) --><!-- keep by customization: begin --> SDK)](search-howto-dotnet-sdk.md) <!-- keep by customization: end --> for guidance on loading data.

 Some developers will choose an indexer for the convenience it provides.
 For other developers, the push model is worth a little extra work.
 Reasons for choosing a push model are twofold.
 First, you avoid the extra load that crawler-style mechanisms place on your data servers.
 Secondly, you avoid the inherent latency that comes with scheduled indexing.
-On Cyber Monday or Black Friday, you’ll want search to reflect up-to-the-second status on available inventory.
+On Cyber Monday or Black Friday, <!-- deleted by customization youâll --><!-- keep by customization: begin --> you’ll <!-- keep by customization: end --> want search to reflect up-to-the-second status on available inventory.
 A push model can give you that degree of precision.

 ##What you'll build and store